 That got me thinking: what are some problem spaces that I could address?
 What areas could I help in and where?
 That changed from what and where to who.
 Who are the people in problem spaces?
 Who are some people with problems?
 Everyone has problems.
 Who are the people with some of the biggest problems?
 People that are homeless.

 For my Sinatra project, I chose to build an app that I’ve wanted to use but haven’t quite found.
-Since I’ve been in Flatiron’s Full Stack Developer Program I’ve wanted to keep track of what I’m learning, view my learning/coding “streaks” and set goals for myself.
+Since I’ve been in Flatiron’s Software Engineering Program I’ve wanted to keep track of what I’m learning, view my learning/coding “streaks” and set goals for myself.

 I’ve used a combination of DayOne for journaling, Quiver for organizing my notes and different goal tracking iOS apps.
 Individually, these apps worked for their specific purposes, but together they were too cumbersome for what I wanted; so I decided to make an app with the features I was looking for.